UMAprotocol/docs/docs/tutorials/bots.md

 ## Running the liquidator and disputer bots locally

-This tutorial start with running the liquidator and disputer bots locally from your machine without docker or any complex execution environment.
-This is meant to be the simplest way posable to start up a bot.
+This section describes running the liquidator and disputer bots locally from your machine without docker or any complex execution environment.
+This is meant to be the simplest way possible to start up a bot.

 **a) Configuring environment**
 To start a bot the first step is to configure the bot's settings.